hcherkaoui/analysis_synchropioid/README.rst

 ==============================

-To reproduct the results from the analysis of the Synchropioid project, you will need to go through each steps of this tutorial.
+**A:** To reproduct the results from the analysis of the Synchropioid project, you will need to go through each steps of this tutorial.

 0/ Downloading the tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To download the following tutorial:
+**a/** To download the following tutorial:

 - Go to the public repository https://github.com/hcherkaoui/analysis_synchropioid